 Beginning in the 1700's they began using mineral matte paint for their decorative designs.
 Scholars and collectors know this as "Ashiwi Polychrome."
 A rare style found today among the Zuni is a white on red pottery that is believed to be a traditional style from prehistoric times.
 That white on red was created using a reddish color slip and decorated with motifs in white paint.
 Some examples of this style can be found as late as 1900.

 By the 1940's, little Zuni pottery was being produced.
 And that pottery was mostly made for ceremonial purposes.
 One woman, Catalina Zunie, kept the tradition alive at the high school until she passed the torch to a Hopi potter named Daisy Hooee in 1960.
-That seems to be where the real revival of Zuni pottery making.
+That seems to be where the real revival of Zuni pottery making began.
 She was daughter to Annie Healing Nampeyo and granddaughter of the famous Hopi potter Nampeyo.
 She received an arts scholarship in the 1920's and studied ceramics for 2 years in Paris.
 After she returned to the United States she married Sidney Hooee, a Zuni jewelry maker, and lived in Zuni pueblo.
-She began teaching pottery at Zuni High School in the 1960's and retired in 1974.
+She began teaching pottery at Zuni High School in 1960's and retired in 1974.
 She did still keep teaching pottery making in her home, mostly to older women.
 She reintroduced the traditional methods she had learned from her mother and grandmother.
 After Daisy came Jennie Laate, also teaching at Zuni High School.
 Many of today's most prominent Zuni potters trace their learning back to Jennie.
 Jennie taught from 1974 to 1990.
 In that time period, Josephine Nahohai, another Zuni potter, studied traditional Zuni designs from archaeological findings and museum pieces and brought those ancient designs back into Zuni pottery making.
-In the 1990's Noreen Simplicio continued the pottery classes at Zuni High School and for several years in a row she had more than a hundred students in her class.
+Noreen Simplicio continued the pottery classes at Zuni High School from 1990 to 1992, and for both years she had more than a hundred students in her classes.
 Because so many Zuni potters learned their art at school, use of the commercial pottery kiln has become commonplace.
 Noreen retired in 1992 and Gabriel Paloma took over teaching the Zuni High School classes.

 Contemporary Zuni pottery includes a large variety of shapes and forms using traditional water and rain figures, like tadpoles and frogs.
 Ceramic figures of owls, ducks and fish are also popular.